Non-linear constitutive equations for gravitoelectromagnetism: Introduction

+Over the past decade, a description of non-linear classical electrodynamics and Yang-Mills theory has been considered in the literature \cite{gol/sht1, gol/sht2, dup/gol/sht}, with the hope of being able to extend it to a broader framework, including gauge theories of gravity \cite{Neeman1998} and quantum gravity \cite{Espo2011}.

-Here we will turn to 3-dimensional notation for convenience and examples.
-Let us consider the gravito-electromagnetism in the weak-field approximation (following, e.g., \cite{clark}).
+However, no explicit calculation had been performed, and the formulation remained too general for the physics community to be able to appreciate its potentialities.
+For this purpose, as a first step, we here consider the gravito-electromagnetism in the weak-field approximation (following, e.g., \cite{clark}).
 Recall the standard Maxwell equations in SI units \cite{jackson}

 where $\mathbf{E}$ is the electric field, $\mathbf{B}$ is the magnetic field, $\rho$ is charge density, $\mathbf{j}$ is electric current density.
 In the linear case